BITSS/ACRE/docs/03-assess.md

 ## Connect each output to all its inputs {#diagram}

 Draw diagrams from output to raw data sources.
+To do this begin by finding the code script that generates the target output (formatted or not).
+Then find all the inputs required to execute that script (including data and other code files).
+Repeat until reaching the raw data or the last available file.

+When a connection cannot be drawn do to missing component use the "-||-" symbol.
 For more examples of diagrams connecting final output to initial raw data, [see here](#additional-diagrams).

           table 1
             └───[code] formatting_table1.R